JimHagan/otel-workshop/README.md

 # OpenTelemetry in the Cloud

-This repository contains all of the instructions and files needed to have a first introduction to instrumenting an applicaiton with OpenTelemetry.
+This repository contains all of the instructions and files needed to have a first introduction to instrumenting an application with OpenTelemetry.
 In this lab you will identify and resolve various bugs using New Relic as your observability platform.

 ## Requirements